finos/symphony-bdk-java/README.md

 | features.publicRoomNotAllowedTemplate    | Template file with the message displayed before the bot leaves the room      |
 | features.publicRoomNotAllowedTemplateMap | Template parameters of the message displayed before the bot leaves the room  |

-Developers can specify simple static message to be displayed before the bot leaves the room, by setting  ```publicRoomNotAllowedMessage```, like the example below:
+You can specify simple static message to be displayed before the bot leaves the room, by setting  ```publicRoomNotAllowedMessage```, like the example below:

  ```yaml
 features: